MIhnatco/Scrimba/README.md

 - **Description:** A React-based Meme Generator app that allows users to create memes by customizing the top and bottom text of an image.
 Users can also fetch a random meme image from an external API.
 - **Technologies used:** React, JS, HTML5, CSS

+### 3. Task manager - Render Props pattern

+- **Description:** A simple Task Manager application built with React using the Render Props pattern.
+This application allows users to add, edit, delete, and toggle task completion while persisting tasks in localStorage.

 ## How to use

 **1. Clone the Repository**